oecd-nea/Nosy.jl/README.md

   * `LinkedJointFlow`: a flow that can be expressed as a function of other flows of the component

 ### Metrics
-Metrics are functions that can be applied to a `Component` or a `Snapshot` and return a scalar.
+Metrics are functions that can be applied to a `Component` or a `Snapshot` and return a number or a vector of numbers.
 The metrics detailed below are available.
   * `capacity`
   * `nbunits`
   * `cost`